 This is probably the most questionable point as to which is better.
 Of course the better the camera the better the quality of the photo but you don’t need to spend loads or invest.
 I have taken a photo of the same object and the same angle as close as I can so you can see the difference.
 I had forgotten to say which models I have used in each sample.
 DSLR: Nikon D80 (not mine), digital camera: Samsung MV800 and phone camera: Samsung Galaxy II.

-As you can see, the quality differs but it's mainly how they capture the colour and light.
-Nowadays, a smart phone can take nice quality photos in the daylight but it differs in the dark and flash photographs.
+As you can see, the quality differs but it’s mainly how they capture the colour and light.
+Nowadays, a smartphone can take nice quality photos in the daylight but it differs in the dark and flash photography.
 A digital camera is all you need to be honest.
-Portable and quick to take a quick snap when you're out.
+Portable and quick to take a quick snap when you’re out.
 You can get a good, high megapixel at such an affordable price.
 I always use my digital camera for all of my blog and general photos.
 I have photographed really great photos in general (mainly for my A-Levels) in which it looks like a professional photographer had taken it, no word of a lie.

-Don't purchase a DSLR just for the sake of blogging.
-You'll be wasting hundreds of pounds for one especially if you're a new to it and have no idea on how to use it.
+Don’t purchase a DSLR just for the sake of blogging.
+You’ll be wasting hundreds of pounds for one especially if you’re new to it and have no idea on how to use it.
 And you would have to spend loads on lenses too.
 If you are a photography enthusiast or definitely know that you will have good use of a DSLR, then go ahead buy one.
-To me, a good photograph consists of a good composition, clear details and focus and good lighting.
+To me, a good photograph consists of good composition, clear details and focus and good lighting.
 Photoshop or other image editor software is also used to enhance the image further.
 I will also be doing a Photoshop 101 too at some point.
-Also, if you know how to work the camera's features, regardless if it's a phone, digital or DSLR, then you'll know how to use it to it's full potential.
+Also, if you know how to work the camera’s features, regardless if it’s a phone, digital or DSLR, then you’ll know how to use it to its full potential.

 I would say lighting is the most important point overall.
 Different lighting gives different effects.
 I forgot to add a sample image of indoor lighting.
 As I had mentioned in my previous blogging guide, daylight is your best friend.
 That’s when you get the most out of an image and its natural.
 If natural daylight isn’t available (e.g. finish late at work, early darkness or whatever the reason), you can resort to using an ordinary table lamp or the lighting in your room.
 However, with this method, you will need to know how to customise the camera settings to prevent it be one colour dominant, meaning if the light on your lamp is yellow, your images will be more yellow.
 This is the same with indoor lighting.
 You could always invest in a daylight white light bulb, to give off a natural feel.
 There is also studio lighting (which I don’t own to give an example) which many Youtuber’s use to enhance the lighting in their filming space if it’s dull or the sun had gone down but they cost a bit.
 Even if you can’t get daylight during the week days, try it on the weekend and photograph a batch so you can use the photos for your posts during the week.